-- 1. Regulate archaeological, historic, and cultural resources. - 2.
-Due to the limited and irreplaceable nature, destruction of or damage to any site having historic, cultural, scientific, or educational value as identified by the appropriate authorities, including affected Indian tribes and the Washington State Department of Archaeology and Historic Preservation, should be prevented.

-- Permits issues in areas known to have, or suspected of having, archaeological artifacts or resources shall consult the Statewide Predictive Model and determine the appropriate action as follows: - a.
+- A. Policies - 1.
+Protect archaeological, historic, and cultural resources. - 2.
+Due to the limited and irreplaceable nature, destruction of or damage to any site having historic, cultural, scientific, or educational value as identified by the appropriate authorities, including affected Indian tribes and the Washington State Department of Archaeology and Historic Preservation (DAHP), should be prevented. - B. Regulations - 1.
+Permits issues in areas known to have, or suspected of having, archaeological artifacts or resources shall consult the Statewide Predictive Model and determine the appropriate action as follows: - a.
 The project will be exempt if an of the following are met: - i.
 Prior negative archaeological survey is on file - ii.
 No ground disturbance will occur - iii.
 The project is in 100 percent culturally-sterile fill - b.
-If no known cultural resources are present, the DAHP Preditive Model shall be applied and the survey recommendations shall be followed according to the associated risk identified. - c.
-If cultural resources are present and ground-disturbance is proposed, then a site inspection or evaluation by a professional archaeologist is required in coordination with affected Tribes prior to initiating disturbance.
+If no known cultural resources are present, the DAHP Predictive Model shall be applied and the survey recommendations shall be followed according to the associated risk identified. - c.
+If cultural resources are present and ground-disturbance is proposed, then a site inspection or evaluation by a professional archaeologist is required in coordination with affected Tribes and DAHP prior to initiating disturbance.
 The resource shall be avoided or a mitigation strategy shall be determined.
 Cost of the evaluation and inspection is the responsibility of the permit applicant.

-2. In accordance with state law:
+A permit from DAHP may be required under RCW 27.53. - 2.
+In accordance with state law: